joristork/milovision/README.md

 known circular marker into estimates of the camera's position and rotation relative to that marker.

-The project also includes an OpenGL based simulator.
-The simulator serves to facilitate the validation and performance evaluation of the the pose estimation pipeline.
+This project includes an OpenGL based simulator that generates images of markers in the virtual camera's field of view.
+The simulator serves to validate the model, and to evaluate and improve the performance of the pose estimation pipeline.

 Why
 ---

-While many pose estimation systems do exist, most are either not freely available under an MIT-style (permissive) license, or lack some of the advantages of circular marker based systems - such as their resilience to occlusion.
+While many visual marker based pose estimation systems do exist, the motivation for this project arose from the lack of freely available implementations based on circular markers.
+Circular marker based methods offer some distinct advantages for the purpose of pose estimation by comparison with those that rely on square markers, not least due to their ability to accurately detect partially occluded ellipses.

 How to use
 ----------